 How It All Began

 When it comes to Nirvana, everything starts with Kurt Cobain.
-Kurt Donald Cobain, born February 20, 1967, never had an easy life growing up.
-His parents divorced when he was nine and both remarried to less-than-stellar people.
-Cobain bounced around from place to place, never living in one place for very long; he was bullied in high school, and dropped out by his senior year.
-During high school is when Cobain began experimenting with drugs and alcohol.
-There were two bright spots in these years: his guitar, given to him by his uncle at age 14, and his friend Buzz Osbourne, who played in a punk band and introduced Cobain to punk.
+Kurt Donald Cobain, born February 20, 1967, did not have an easy childhood.
+His parents divorced when he was nine, and both remarried to less-than-stellar people.
+Cobain bounced around, never living in one place for very long.
+He was bullied in high school, and dropped out by his senior year.
+High school is when Cobain began experimenting with drugs and alcohol.
+There were two bright spots in these years: his guitar, given to him by his uncle at age 14, and his friend Buzz Osbourne, a punk band member who introduced Cobain to the genre.

-In 1986, a few years down the line from high school, Cobain met Krist Novaselic, the future bassist for Nirvana.
+In 1986, a few years after high school, Cobain met Krist Novaselic, the future bassist for Nirvana.
 The two hit it off and formed a band with Chad Channing as drummer.
 The trio officially named themselves Nirvana in 1988.

 In 1989, Nirvana got a record deal with Sub Pop Records and released their first album, Bleach.
-While the album was ill-received, the track “About a Girl” showed particular promise in regards to Cobain’s songwriting abilities.
-Bleach also served to establish Nirvana’s signature sound: a blend of heavy metal and punk rock.
-However, Cobain felt dissatisfied with how the record label was treating their band in comparison to that of other bands.
+While the album was ill-received, the track “About a Girl” showed promise regarding Cobain’s songwriting abilities.
+Bleach served to establish Nirvana’s signature sound, a blend of heavy metal and punk rock.
+However, Cobain felt dissatisfied with how the record label was treating their band in comparison to other bands.